-Assignment 1 - Due Thursday 9/13/2012
+Assignment 1 - Due Thursday 9/14/2012.
+There will be a quiz on this day on this homework.

 FAQs about the learning process:

 Two things: 1.
 What are the expectations for the class sessions on MWF compared to the recitation sections on Tu and Th?
 I will teach the material we are due to cover from the book on MWF.
 You do not have to have read the book beforehand.
 On these assignment sheets I will write 'Read: Sections x and y' and the intention of this is to record which sections we are studying, and also to suggest that you read them at some point.
 In recitations new material will usually not be taught.
 They are occasions to practice the material and become more confident and fluent with it.
 Both the class sessions on MWF and recitations on TuTh are good times to ask questions about the mathematics.